-Figure 4-46 Table view of your calculated analysis
+Figure 4-83 Table view of your calculated analysis

-- 15 Click on the "Chart" view to see a graphic display of the results, shown as columns (default chart).
-If you want the results displayed in a different type of chart, click on the "Charts" icon and choose your chart in the dropdown list.
-(See Figure 4-47 below). - 16 You have now finished your analysis.
-Several possibilities are available to you, using the various tabs and icons on the Crosstab main screen, such as saving, exporting or even converting it to another type of analysis.
+- 15 Choose the "Chart" view to see a graphic display of the results, shown as columns.
+If you want the results displayed in a different type of chart, click the "Charts" icon and choose your chart in the dropdown list, as shown in Figure 4-84. - 16 You have now finished your analysis.
+Several possibilities are available to you, using the Crosstab features, such as saving, exporting or even converting it to another type of analysis.